Best viewed using:

 The N8031B Super-Marslight Simulator provides output for 3 LEDs to create the visual effect of an actual moving Marslight.
 See the video of effects in More Info above.

-Supports up to 200mA and 18VDC per output channel
+Boosts Simulator current output and up to 18VDC per output channel

 NEW LOW-VOLTAGE SIMULATORS SEE DETAILS BELOW